Relationships Are Everything – How Social Interaction Impacts Our Health

 During the same interview quoted at the start of this blog, Billie Jean King discusses her top 10 action steps for healthy and successful aging to help combat the risk of poor health and isolation.

 It should come as no surprise that the very first action step focuses on relationships.
-Being socially engaged is becoming more and more documented for having a significant impact on one’s health and quality of life.
-This becomes even more important as we age and adjust to life’s challenges.
+Being socially engaged has a significant impact on one’s health and quality of life.
+This becomes even more important as we adjust to life’s challenges.

 Their study produced the graph below, which displays both males and females – aged 50 years and older – who reported poor health during the TILDA analysis.
-As you see, regardless of the age group, the aging adults considered isolated reported poorer health more often than those considered to be socially integrated.
-Furthermore, isolated females 75 years and older showed the most significant difference in poor health when compared to socially active females in the same age range.
+Regardless of the age group, the aging adults considered isolated reported poorer health more often than those considered to be socially integrated.
+Isolated females 75 years and older showed the most significant difference in poor health when compared to socially active females in the same age range.

 Beyond the Statistics

 Now that we’ve reviewed some statistics and evidence on the importance of social engagement, let’s keep it simple.
 Ask yourself, “Would I rather be socially engaged or isolated?”
 In reality – regardless of our age – we all feel better and more enthusiastic about ourselves when we’re interacting with others.